 UW-Whitewater will hold all campers responsible for their conduct.
 Serious misconduct or disruption will lead to immediate dismissal from camp.
 Campers dismissed from the camp will not receive a refund.
 Review Summer Camp Rules for more details.

 Directions to the campus can be found online by clicking here.
 A campus map can be found here.

 Note: Construction will hamper drop off and unloading.
 View map for details on how to make drop off and unloading easier.
 Enter lot 8 from Warhawk Drive.
 Follow the lot through to Koshkonong Drive.
 Turn left onto Koshkonong Drive (a one-way street).
 Follow Koshkonong Drive to Lee/Fricker/Arey.
 After unloading, parking will be in lot 8.

 Parking permits are required on all vehicles parked on campus at all times, with the exception of the location of the time of check-in/check-out and 5 p.m.
 Fridays to 11:00 p.m.
 Sundays and lots 1 and 2 for final concert from 3:00 - 9:00 p.m.
 Registrants driving themselves and keeping their car on campus must pick up a $5 parking permit from director at the initial event meeting.
 More information on parking is on the Visitor Center website.

 By registering for an event, you agree to our Registration Terms and Conditions.
 Please review the Registration Terms and Conditions for more details.

-Be aware that we advise you to leave all non-essential, portable electronic devices at home (iPod, iTouch, cell phones, etc), but ultimately it is your decision.
-We will not be responsible for any lost or stolen items and we do not have open Wi-Fi for electronic devices.
+Be aware that we recommend that all portable electronic devices be left at home (iPod, Fitbit, cell phones, etc), but ultimately it is your decision.
+We will not be responsible for any lost or stolen items.